Michael-ljn/pathways-H2-prod-within-PBs/code/README.md

 <sup>e</sup>School of Minerals and Energy Engineering, The University of New South Wales, Sydney 2052, Australia<br>

 ---

-This repository contains the data and code used to generate the results of the paper "Pathways to global hydrogen production within planetary boundaries"
+# Simulation code

-The current preprint version can be found at [Research Square](https://doi.org/10.21203/rs.3.rs-5917828/v1)
+This repository folder contains the code used to generate the results presented in the paper "Pathways to global hydrogen production within planetary boundaries".